 Home and car insurance bundles

 To find the best car insurance for homeowners, we reviewed insurance companies offering both home and auto insurance.
-Car insurance rates, available discounts, policy offerings, financial strength and customer reviews were analyzed to find top companies with competitive average rates.
+Car insurance rates, available discounts, policy offerings, financial strength and auto claims customer satisfaction scores were analyzed to find top companies with competitive average rates.
 We’ve also included the average annual cost of full coverage car insurance and the average annual cost of homeowners insurance for a $250,000 dwelling from each provider to give you a baseline for what others are paying on average.